neuronumcybernetics/neuronum/README.md

 ### **Neuronum Tools CLI**
 Neuronum Tools are MCP-compliant (Model Context Protocol) plugins that can be installed on the Neuronum Server and extend your Agent's functionality, enabling it to interact with external data sources and your system.

+> **Tools Note:** Tools are not stored encrypted on neuronum.net. **Do not include credentials, API keys, secure tokens, passwords, or any sensitive data directly in your tool code.** Use environment variables or the `variables` configuration field (when available) to handle sensitive information securely.

 ### **Initialize a Tool**
 ```sh
 neuronum init-tool